(622) Suit Play: Getting Rid of Potential Loser

 Options for Disposing of Losers

 When we play in a suit contract, the losers in the trump suit can only be avoided by good card play (after technical play) in this suit.
-That means plays like “drawing an honor”, finessing, smoother plays, avoidance plays, and avoiding ruffs.
+That means plays like “drawing an honor”, finessing, smother plays, avoidance plays, and avoiding ruffs.
 Not losing tricks in the trump suit is a skill, but one that has fewer “big picture” options than the other three suits.

 Let’s focus on the other three suits.
-When we are looking at potential losers and resources for disposing of them, these are the classic ways of thinking about each of the side suits.
+When we are looking at potential losers and resources for disposing of them, these are the classic way of thinking about each of the side suits.
 (For the moment, let’s assume that dummy is the “short trump” side).

 • Drawing trump,